-Stay Safe in South Korea
+Stay Safe During Solo Travel in South Korea

 I did plenty of research before my trip and it was clear that foreign women felt safe living in Korea.
 Indeed, I’ve been living in Korea for 3 years now and have never felt unsafe.
 I am even comfortable staying out until late and walking home alone.
 Of course, it is always better to be safe than sorry.
 If you ever do feel uncomfortable, hail a taxi or take refuge in a crowded area.

-In emergencies, call 112
+In case of emergencies, call 119.

-Traveling solo can be a great opportunity to learn more about yourself and what gives you zest for life.
+Traveling solo can be a great opportunity to learn more about yourself and what gives you a zest for life.
 The feeling of total freedom is exhilarating and does wonders for your self-confidence.
 You will embody the soul of an adventurer, trying new food, sampling a new culture and making memories with new people.

 Meet New People

-Korea has many language cafes in which you can meet with Koreans who wish to learn English.
+Korea has many language cafes where you can meet with Koreans who wish to learn English.
 What’s more, you can meet other expats here too, wanting to study Korean or meet new people like yourself.
 It is a great way to make new friends, as well as sharing your own culture with native Koreans.

 If you’re traveling within Korea, you can also stay at one of the country’s many youth hostels and guesthouses.
 Not only is it the cheapest form of accommodation, you can meet like minded people who you can go on adventures with.
 Normally, these types of lodging have a large shared kitchen or dining area which is great for forming friendships.
 Additionally, owners often organize BBQs or parties which are a blast!